 It’s natural to fall out of touch with people as you grow up.
 You’ll part ways when someone’s family moves, when someone goes to a different school than you, or when you graduate.
-All sorts of reasons exist that explain why you might no longer be in contact with an old acquaintance.
+All sorts of reasons exist that explain why you might no longer be in contact with childhood friends.

 There’s no denying that social media is a bigger influence on our lives than ever.
 If you’re looking for someone who grew up with technology, there’s a good chance he or she on one of the popular social media websites like Facebook, Twitter, or Instagram.

 Facebook, the world’s largest social media platform, has over two billion active users, which works out to over a quarter of the world’s population.
 You can use Facebook as an easy way to collect data for this.